Arrested for a DUI in Kansas? What do I do now?

 drunk driving in Kansas, you’re probably pretty shaken up.
 But it's important to know that many others have been in your exact situation, and much worse situations.
 It is possible to make it through this without too much damage to your life, career, and family.
 It is also possible to keep out of jail, and keep your

 driver's license.
 So take a deep breath, calm down, and don't be too hard on your self.
-There is hope, and there is a way to minimize the damage.
+There is hope, and there is a way to minimize the damage, see our past

 2. Find an Experienced Attorney you are comfortable working with.

 The first call you need to make is to an experienced Overland Park DUI Lawyer at Gigstad Law Office.
 The legal team there understands that you, like most of their clients, have likely never been in trouble before and have just made a mistake or you may be the victim of an over-zealous police officer who arrested you without enough proof to stand up in court.
 Whatever your situation, Gigstad Law Office can sort it all out, explain your options and help you with both your criminal process and your